Expert Interview

 Learn how better access to data and transparency can create a more efficient land marketplace in these key takeaways from the American Land Seller Podcast.

 The American Land Seller Podcast recently featured Acres' VP of Business Development.
-Hosted by Kolby Rickertsen, the conversation delved into the importance of data access, transparency, and technology for the future of the land real estate industry.
+Hosted by Koby Rickertsen, the conversation delved into the importance of data access, transparency, and technology for the future of the land real estate industry.
 Find the full episode below along with several key takeaways.

 Be sure to give the American Land Seller Podcast a follow and tune into their podcast on your favorite platform.